Moderation and Monitoring Best Practice:

 However, much as these comparisons can be the focus of discussion with outside agencies, they are not a quick way to discover who needs help or for you to find out how the school is performing with what you are already doing.
-One of my previous blogs looks at how these graphs can be used, however, to really look at the impact of interventions you already have in place to ensure that money and staffing are being used in the most efficient ways.
 So that can be an interesting and very productive discussion for SLT to have.
 I would not necessarily have that discussion with the teacher unless you are showing them what might change going forward to better support their and the pupils’ needs.
 Analysing this data before you see the teacher for Pupil Progress Meetings however, will put you in a strong position to pre-plan some support based on whole class/year/school needs which can then inform discussions about individual pupils with the teacher.

 The next place I would look, or ask subject leaders to analyse, is Curriculum Tracking.
 Curriculum Tracking gives a different view to the usual data model as it looks at strengths by strand and objective, rather than focussing on the pupils.
 It gives us a fresh look – instead of looking at data and thinking of certain children who may be skewing a graph one way or another, you start to see how one strand or certain objectives are affecting the data.